 Room Selection Terminology

-Admit Status: The class year you entered at Niagara, not the number of credit hours you may have.
-For example, current freshmen are considered the class of 2016.
-Current sophomores are considered the class of 2015 and current juniors are considered the class of 2014.
+Admit Status – The class year you entered at Niagara, not the number of credit hours you may have.
+For example, current freshmen are considered the class of 2017.
+Current sophomores are considered the class of 2016 and current juniors are considered the class of 2015.

-Rising: Refers to what your class status will be next year.
-For example, if you are currently a freshman, you will be considered a “rising” sophomore for purposes of room selection, because next year you will be considered a sophomore (or second-year student).
+Rising – Refers to what your class status will be next year.
+For example, if you are currently a freshman, you will be considered a “rising” sophomore for purposes of the selection process, because next year you will be considered a sophomore (or second-year student).
 If you are currently a sophomore, next year you’ll be a junior.
 For room selection, we will refer to you as a “rising” class to distinguish your lottery and selection priority.

-Transfer Students: Those students who did not begin their education at NU, but who have since joined the university.
-For purposes of the lottery, we will use transfer student’s credit hour status to determine what class year they are / should be in.
+Transfer Student – Those students who did not begin their education at NU but who have since joined the university.
+For purposes of room selection, we will use the transfer student credit-hour status to determine what class year they are / should be in.
 This will reflect the class year we would anticipate them to graduate.
-For example, if you are currently considered a junior based on your credit hours, it is likely that you will graduate in 2014.
-For room selection purposes, we would consider you a rising senior and you will be given a lottery number within that class year cohort.
+For example, if you are currently considered a junior based on your credit hours, it is likely that you will graduate in 2015.
+For room selection purposes, you would be considered a rising senior and you will be given a lottery number within that class year cohort.

-Incomplete Group: A group of students who cannot fill a complete room or apartment.
-For example, three students in a four-person apartment, or two students in a triple room.
+Incomplete Group – A group of students who cannot fill a complete room or apartment.
+For example, three students in a four person apartment or two students assigned to a triple room.

 Mixed Group – A group of students from different class cohorts.
 For example, a group of two rising seniors and two rising juniors.